realjcluo/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a PhD student in Epidemiology and Public Health at University College London.
 My research interests revolve around social relationships and disability in later life.
 I also work with the International Centre For Lifecourse Studies (ICLS).
-I am interested in developing a career that combines teaching and research, while maintaining my interest in public engagement on ageing into disability.
+I am interested in developing a career that combines research and teaching, while maintaining my interest in public engagement on ageing into disability.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_J.LUO_20210615.pdf" "newtab" >}}CV{{< /staticref >}}.